 She loves children, nature, animals, family, friends, overalls, heart-shaped rocks, books, and hiking.

 Terry feels the co-op nature of CCNS binds our school community together.
 Children learn that their parents value them and it builds a rapport between all involved.
 She also knows that the school is successful because parents like to be involved with their child’s education.
 Additionally, research has shown that the philosophy of socialization, which includes getting along, problem solving, and asking for help, raises a child’s social IQ and produces happy, confident, and joyful children.

-Stephanie Waldo, teacher, has been with the preschool since 1987.
-Stephanie discovered CCNS when she was looking for a part time position that would support her desire to spend time with her then 2-year-old (and second on the way).
-Her teaching background is working with emotionally and behaviorally disturbed kids.
+Stephanie Waldo, former teacher, began with CCNS in 1987.
+Her teaching background is working with emotionally challenging kids.
 Stephanie’s favorite things about the CCNS program include the our philosophy on the importance of play, watching the kids learn to work out their own problems, and having parents in her class.
 Stephanie believes parents can take skills modeled and learned in the classroom into the home.
 It is enjoyable for her to see parents come in and want to spend this quality time with their child.

 This skilled teacher believes in the sound philosophy of CCNS and believes it is precisely what keeps this school going strong.
 As society changes, and our day-to-day lives may seem more stressful than in past generations, Stephanie sees consistency and a feeling of security in CCNS.
 She also loves to see more fathers involved in the classrooms than ever before and more grandparents having an active role in children’s lives.
 She truly believes that it is no accident that parents seek out CCNS year after year.
 People are drawn to the goodness of the school and nothing but great children graduate from it.